-The Board of Education held a special meeting Wednesday, Nov.
-20, at 5 p.m.in the board room at the Education Service Center.
-The agenda and audio file 1 are available for download.
+The Board of Education will hold a regular meeting Thursday, March.
+13 at 6:30 p.m. in the board room at the Education Service Center.
+The agenda and packet are available for download.
+At 6:00 p.m., prior to the regular board meeting, the district will recognize Fantastic 49 accomplishments.

-The Board of Education held a work session Wednesday, Nov.
-20, at 6:30 p.m. in the board room at the Education Service Center.
-The packet with agenda, audio file 1, audio file 2 and audio file 3 are available for download.
+The Board of Education will hold a work session Wednesday, March 19 at 6:30 p.m. in the board room at the Education Service Center.
+The agenda and packet will be available for download on March 14th.

 Director contact information is available from BOE page.